Makgadikgadi Pans National Park

 The dry season is the most popular time to visit, with excellent wildlife viewing and accessibility.
 Lodges and campsites are often fully booked, and rates are at their highest.

-How to get to Makgadikgadi Pans National Park
+How to Get to Makgadikgadi Pans National Park

 By Air